hyperspy/hyperspy/docs/user_guide/getting_started.rst

 This is a `matplotlib <http://matplotlib.sourceforge.net/>`_ command.
-Matplotlib is the library that eelslab uses to produce the plots.
+Matplotlib is the library that hyperspy uses to produce the plots.
 To learn how to pan/zoom and more a matplotlib plot
 `check here <http://matplotlib.sourceforge.net/users/navigation_toolbar.html>`_